the-engine-room/library/README.md

 ## Deploying Updates

-Please Commit your changes and push to the gh-pages branch.
+Please commit your changes and push to the gh-pages branch.
 Travis CI ensures each push to gh-pages results in a recompiled version of the site is pushed to the master branch.
 We set up a Git hook that will pull any new changes to our server with every push.